Find Affordable College Courses

 $4,770 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Centralia College.
-The school came in at #5 on this year’s Best Value Allied Health Services Schools in Washington list.
-Located in the distant town of Centralia, Centralia College is a public college with a small student population.
+You’ll be in good company if you decide to attend Centralia College.
+It ranked #5 on our 2023 Best Value Allied Health Services Schools in Washington list.
+Located in the town of Centralia, Centralia College is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at Centralia College are $4,770 a year.
+In-state tuition fees for undergraduate students at Centralia College are $4,770 per year.

 #6